Lübeck - May 2013

 On our way to the island of Rügen, from Hamburg, we visited another city of the Hanseatic League, a UNESCO Heritage site, home to Günther Grass and Willy Brandt, and the home of Niederegger Marzipan : Lübeck!

 A very picturesque town with many historic sites.
-We were very lucky to have a wonderful sunny day, walked around town, had lunch outdoors and took lots of pictures.
+We were very lucky to have a wonderful sunny day, we walked around town, had lunch outdoors and took lots of pictures.
 Here I have about 1/100th of the total.

 First sight as you drive into town is the Holstentor.
 A Gothic brick construction, it is one of the two remaining gates to the city.
-To the left you see the double spires of Marienkirche and to the right the one of Petrikirche.
+To the left of it you see the double spires of Marienkirche and to the right the one of Petrikirche.

 Lübeck announces to the world : "Harmony Inside - Peace Outside"